-- Other children wake up, realize something is wrong but can’t identify what is wrong.
+- Other children wake up and realize something is wrong but can’t identify what is wrong.
 Often, these kids begin crying and calling for help trying to figure out what’s wrong.

-- Other kids wake up, realize they need to go potty and take care of business.
+- Other kids wake up and realize they need to go potty and take care of business.
 Some of these kids even go back to bed – all on their own.